Thomas Massie KY-04

 Food regulation

-Massie and Rep. Jared Polis promote “food freedom” legislation by sharing a meal that includes hemp scones, raw milk, kombucha, and beef raised by Massie (August 2015)
+Massie and then Rep. Jared Polis promote “food freedom” legislation by sharing a meal that includes hemp scones, raw milk, kombucha, and beef raised by Massie (August 2015)

 In 2014, Massie introduced the Milk Freedom Act and the Interstate Milk Freedom Act, a pair of bills that would allow the transportation of raw milk across state borders.[137][138]
 Massie explained: “It’s legal to drink raw milk in 50 states.
 It is legal to sell raw milk in 28 states.
 The Feds need to quit arresting farmers for taking raw milk from one raw milk state to another raw milk state”.[139]